IT IS OFFICIAL!

 In the most basic terms, we need a plan that will equitably balance case filings and workloads among all our courts, and then leave us in a position to accept future growth across the entire county.
 We believe the best way to do this is to add a 27th justice court in the West and while we are at it, make a number of other precinct line adjustments that more evenly distribute JPCs in the East.

 The map to the left shows our proposal.
 Clicking this link will open it for you to see, download, and save for closer inspection.
-When you are looking at or zooming in on the map, note that the thick black and blue lines signify current precinct boundaries.
-The proposed new precincts are shown in solid color that may include areas across two or more current precincts.
+When you are looking at or zooming in on the map, note that the thick red lines signify current precinct boundaries, with their JPC count in small white numbers near the name.
+The proposed new precincts are shown in solid color that may include areas across two or more current precincts, and the new JPC numbers are shown in yellow text.

 The most significant changes are these: